Javascript is not enabled.

 Keep in mind

 None of the above applies to Supplemental Security Income, a monthly benefit for people who are 65-plus or have a disability or vision loss and have very low incomes and limited assets.
-SSI, which is administered by the Social Security Administration, is not subject to income taxes.
+SSI payments, which are administered by the Social Security Administration, are not taxable income.

 Unlock Access to AARP Members Edition